canonical/opensearch-operator/README.md

     root-ca-validity=365

 # Enable TLS via relation.
-juju integrate self-signed-certificates opensearch
+juju integrate self-signed-certificates wazuh-indexer

 # Disable TLS by removing relation.
-juju remove-relation opensearch self-signed-certificates
+juju remove-relation wazuh-indexer self-signed-certificates
 ```

 **Note:** The TLS settings shown here are for self-signed-certificates, which are not recommended for production clusters.
 The Self Signed Certificates Operator offers a variety of configuration options.
 Read more on the TLS Certificates Operator [here](https://charmhub.io/self-signed-certificates).

 ## Security
-Security issues in the Charmed OpenSearch Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Security issues in the Charmed Wazuh Indexer Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

 ## Contributing

-Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/opensearch-operator/blob/main/CONTRIBUTING.md) for developer guidance.
+Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/wazuh-indexer-operator/blob/main/CONTRIBUTING.md) for developer guidance.

 ## License
-The Charmed OpenSearch Operator is free software, distributed under the Apache Software License, version 2.0.
-See [LICENSE](https://github.com/canonical/opensearch-operator/blob/main/LICENSE) for more information.
+The Charmed Wazuh Indexer Operator is free software, distributed under the Apache Software License, version 2.0.
+See [LICENSE](https://github.com/canonical/wazuh-indexer-operator/blob/main/LICENSE) for more information.